VedK5643/sql_job_market_analysis/README.md

 # 📊 Data Analyst Job Market Analysis (SQL)

-An analysis of the 2023 data analyst job market using PostgreSQL.
+An analysis of the 2023 data jobs market using PostgreSQL.
 This project explores top-paying roles, required skills, and hiring trends to help job seekers make smarter career decisions.

 ---